Why Healthcare Organizations Need Third Party Support for Regulatory Interpretations

 ClearDATA Comply Automated Safeguards are IP we developed to ensure our customers and their developers can work natively with public cloud services (AWS, Google, or Microsoft) while we provide technical controls configured to help keep them in compliance with healthcare’s complex regulatory frameworks.
 Think of them as automated guardrails and if your organization does something that causes you to drift out of compliance, automation alerts, notifies and remediates the issue.

-The ClearDATA Compliance Dashboard is an intuitive interface that provides internal stakeholders (including CISOs, InfoSec teams, Compliance and Risk teams) as well as external stakeholders (including auditors and legal teams) the opportunity to view their compliance posture across their assets in the public cloud at any time.
+The Compliance Dashboard available through ClearDATA Comply is an intuitive interface that provides internal stakeholders (including CISOs, InfoSec teams, Compliance and Risk teams) as well as external stakeholders (including auditors and legal teams) the opportunity to view their compliance posture across their assets in the public cloud at any time.
 It provides a near-real time view as well as a historical record and is expertly mapped to specific compliance frameworks, allowing the customer to select one set of regulations or multiple including HIPAA, GDPR and GxP.
-ClearDATA Comply is available across Kubernetes on multi-cloud.
+ClearDATA Comply is also available for Kubernetes across multiple clouds.
 Here’s a preview of the Compliance Dashboard.

 To learn more, request a demo and our team can walk you through all of the features that you’ll be able to access to monitor your compliance posture 24/7.
 Here’s a preview of how you can access and use the Compliance Dashboard inside your organization.